gavt45/keyserver-fs/README.md

 __Notice:__ This Program is very slow to add data to the gpg pubkey so don't plan on super large files.

-### upload-text-file.py

-Usage: python upload-text-file.py plain-text-file.txt
-One thing to note, is the text will not appear ordered, so don't expect a long rant to appear as you want it to.
-Also character length of each line should not exceed 2000 or the key will break and be unusable.

 ### upload-file.py

 Usage: python upload-file.py <file>
 Data can take between 3-10mins before it appears on the server so don't be surprised if the link you're given does not work straight away.
-Requirements: gnupg2, pinentry
+Requirements: gnupg2

 ### download-keyserv.py

 Usage: python download-keyserv.py "http://eu.pool.sks-keyservers.net/pks/lookup?search=WCNGKCCWBE@UMKVS.jpg&op=index"
-Requirements: python-bs4

 The first of the uid(email) is numeric to stand for the order of the base64 string so we can be put it together again in the correct order, then the second part is simply a set chunk of binary data converted to base64.